-- 6.1 The F4 United States Championship driver's title will be awarded to the driver who has scored the highest number of points, taking into consideration all the results obtained during the Events which have taken place.
-No Championship points will be awarded until all fees and penalties owed to SCCA Pro Racing and PMH are paid in full.
-Unpaid fees, penalties and any other debts to SCCA Pro Racing and PMH will result in the suspension of competition privileges. - 6.2 The F4 United States Championship team title will be awarded to the team which has scored the highest number of points during the season.
+- The F4 United States Championship driver's title will be awarded to the driver who has scored the highest number of points, taking into consideration all the results obtained during the Events which have taken place.
+No Championship points or funds will be awarded until all fees and penalties owed to SCCA Pro Racing and PMH are paid in full.
+Unpaid fees, penalties and any other debts to SCCA Pro Racing and PMH will result in the suspension of competition privileges.
+The Champion driver must confirm his utilization of any scholarship awards by December 15 or PMH and/or supporting partners can reassign awards at their discretion. - 6.2 The F4 United States Championship team title will be awarded to the team which has scored the highest number of points during the season.
 These points shall be the results from the top two highest placing cars for each team at each round of the Championship or as outlined in Article 6.4. - 6.3 Points for both titles will be awarded at each race according to the following scale: